Skip to main content

 24/7 Emergency Response

-What is Electrical Fire Hazard Investigation?
+What is Electrical Fire Hazard Audit?

-Electrical Fire Hazard Investigation is a professional electrical service that don't wait for a fire to discover electrical hazards. solomon electric's licensed electricians provide comprehensive electrical fire hazard investigation throughout south florida—identifying conditions that could lead to fires: overloaded circuits, damaged wiring, improper installations, and failing equipment. proactive investigation prevents fires; reactive investigation follows them.
-Our licensed electricians in Miami-Dade and Broward counties provide expert electrical fire hazard investigation with guaranteed satisfaction.
+Electrical Fire Hazard Audit is a professional electrical service that don't wait for a fire to discover electrical hazards. solomon electric's licensed electricians provide comprehensive electrical fire hazard investigation throughout south florida—identifying conditions that could lead to fires: overloaded circuits, damaged wiring, improper installations, and failing equipment. proactive investigation prevents fires; reactive investigation follows them.
+Our licensed electricians in Miami-Dade and Broward counties provide expert electrical fire hazard audit with guaranteed satisfaction.

 Related: